Anchorage Alaska Facts -

 On January 3, 1959, Alaska became the 49th state.

-Since I was only 3 years old when we first moved to Anchorage and Alaska was still a territory, I became upset when we were visiting family in Texas and I was told Alaska wasn't a state (it was still a territory at the time).
+Since I was only 3 years old when we first moved to Alaska, it was still a territory, I became upset when we were visiting family in Texas and I was told Alaska wasn't a state (it was still a territory at the time).

 I couldn't understand why my parents would move us "outside" the United States.

-To celebrate it's new found statehood, residents of Anchorage put together a huge celebration, including a large bonfire - attended by Mary J Dougherty (author of this Anchorage Memories website).
+To celebrate it's new found statehood, residents put together a huge celebration, including a large bonfire - attended by Mary J Dougherty (author of this Anchorage Memories website).

-Anchorage Alaska Facts would not be complete without looking at the biggest earthquake to ever hit Alaska.
+Anchorage Alaska Facts include a look at the biggest earthquake to ever hit Alaska.

 It was on Good Friday, March 27, 1964.